Tag Archives: young adults

 It hasn’t worked yet but you can’t blame a mom for trying, right?

-Tina Drakakis blogs at Eyerollingmom and has been featured in HuffPost.
-She appeared in the Boston production of “Listen to Your Mother: Giving Motherhood a Microphone.”
-Her work has been featured in NPR’s “This I Believe” radio series yet she places “Most Popular 1984” on top of her list of achievements.
-(Next would be the home improvement reality TV show of 2003 but her kids won’t let her talk about that anymore).
-A witty mother of four, she takes on cyberspace as @Eyerollingmom on Twitter and Eyerollingmom on Facebook & @Eyerollingmom on Instagram.
-Her collection of essays, A Momoir, can be found here
+Tina Drakakis blogs at Eyerollingmom and has been featured in Huff Post She appeared in the Boston production of “Listen to Your Mother: Giving Motherhood a Microphone” presenting her popular essaThe Thinking Girl’s Thong and her work has been featured in NPR’s “This I Believe” radio series.
+That said, she still places “Most Popular 1984” on top of her list of achievements (next would be as the $100,000 winner on that home improvement reality TV show of 2003 but her kids won’t let her talk about that anymore).
+A witty mother of four, she takes on cyberspace as Eyerollingmom/Tina Drakakis on Facebook Instagram & Threads.
+Her collection of essays, A Momoir, can be found here (agent interest ALWAYS WELCOME!)

 A Momoir, Chapter 9: Parenting Horrific Behavior.
 Would You Know?
 Could You?